rashidrao-pk/rashidrao-pk/README.md

 -->
 # About Me ✨:
 <br>
-Hi, I am Rashid Rao from Pakistan.Software Engineer by profession and a Tourist 🏕️🏔️ by passion.
+Hi 👋, I am Rashid Rao from Pakistan.Software Engineer by profession and a Tourist 🏕️🏔️ by passion.
 I love to find solution to real-world problems.
 I love challenging tasks in my life.
 As far as my passion is concerned, I love adventures 🚣 in my life and my professional field. 👨🏻‍ 👨🏻‍💻

 # My Qualifications 🎓:
 I passed my matriculation, my F.Sc Pre Eng and then I continued my higher education which details are as follows: